gnoccoalpesto/information-market/README.md

 - `DelayedPaymentPaymentSystem`: information is exchanged for a token that is redeemed for a fixed share of the reward the buying robot receives when it completes a round trip.
 - `OutlierPenalisationPaymentSystem`: similar to the DelayedPaymentPayment system, but the share of the reward is proportional to how similar the information sold is to other information that was sold to the buying robot.

+## Randomization

+Seeding the random number generator is useful when repeating experiments is needed.<br />
+If empty string ("") or "random" is passed in the configuration, the simulation utilizes a different seed for each time a random function is called.<br /> Otherwise, the passed seed is used as base, increased by the number of the run; moreover, each agent uses a exponential series to generate different numbers in each of its methods.

 ## Visual Simulation and Hotkeys